kinumi/rosumi/README.md

 # Rosumi
 This Gem allows you to locate and message iOS devices via Apple's 'Find my iPhone' web service.
 The code was originally ported from the [Sosumi](https://github.com/tylerhall/sosumi/) PHP project by [hpop](https://github.com/hpop/rosumi).
-In this fork I've reorganized the code, added integration tests, and converted it into a gem.
+In this fork I've reorganized the code, added messaging logic, and converted it into a gem.
+There's also a couple integration tests.
 ## Installation

 Add this line to your application's Gemfile: